- April 13, 2023

 Anna Lundin

-Anna Lundin is an Energy Planning and Development Project Manager with over 22 years of experience in siting and permitting energy projects located on federal lands and those using federal loans and grants.
-She has assisted in the development of strategy, management, and preparation of large complex environmental impact studies and permitting projects for a wide range of federal agencies, including the BLM, on behalf of agencies, utilities, and developers.
+Anna Lundin is an Energy Planning and Development Project Manager with over 23 years of experience in siting and permitting energy projects located on federal lands and those using federal loans and grants.
+She has assisted in the development of strategy, management, and preparation of large, complex environmental impact studies and permitting projects for a wide range of federal agencies, including the BLM, on behalf of agencies, utilities, and developers.
 Anna has a background in environmental engineering, with a particular emphasis on water and land resources.
-She previously supported the Council of Environmental Quality and assisted in the development of environmental policy while based in Washington D.C., but she has been Colorado-based for the past 15 years.
+She previously supported the Council of Environmental Quality and assisted in the development of environmental policy while based in Washington DC, but she has been Colorado-based for the past 16 years.
 She currently serves as a Colorado Director for the Women of Renewable Industries and Sustainable Energy nonprofit and is passionate about supporting energy transition in the West.